Data Threads#

 sourceStreams->clear();

-sourceBuffers.clear(); // DataThread class memeber
+sourceBuffers.clear(); // DataThread class member

 continuousChannels->clear();